StealthChesnut/HA-FoxESS-Modbus/README.md

 **A community maintained Home Assistant integration using local native polling of data using RS485 over Modbus to enable near realtime data access, with no reliance on the FoxESS cloud portal**

+---

+⚠️**Requires additional hardware** (RS485 to USB or a WIFI/LAN RS485 converter) & basic electronics competencies required to connect the two additional wires for the RS485 interface to the inverters com connector.⚠️

+---

 ## Supported Hardware
 **Hybrid Series** <br>
 ✅ H1-3.0-E <br>